 |Quarter Test||Penny Test|

 For many years the simple and common way to determine if your tires needed to be replaced was to use the Lincoln Penny Test.
-To check your tire treads with a penny, you place a penny in the tread groove with Lincoln’s head pointed toward the axel.
+To check your tire treads with a penny, you place a penny in the tread groove with Lincoln’s head pointed toward the axle.
 If you can see the top of Abe’s head, you need to replace that tire.

 In many, if not all, states your tires are considered worn out if the tread depth is 2/32 of an inch or less.
 It just so happens that the distance from the edge of a penny to the top of Abe’s head is very close to 2/32 of an inch.
 So, if you can see the top of his head, you have less than 2/32 of an inch of tread depth.
 The Lincoln Penny Test is a simple and quick way to see if your tires are legal.

 There is very often a difference between legal and safe.
 The Washington Quarter Test is now considered to be a much safer measure of tread wear.
-The concept is identical, you place a quarter in the tread groove with George’s head toward the axel.
+The concept is identical, you place a quarter in the tread groove with George’s head toward the axle.
 If you can see the top of his head, you have less than 4/32 of an inch of tread remaining on your tires.

 Both Consumer Reports and The Tire Rack (a leading, private distributor of high performance automobile components) have performed independent tests on tires.
 They both concluded that stopping distance on wet surfaces increases dramatically when tires are worn down to only 2/32 of an inch (the legal limit).
 And they recommend that anyone who drives in rainy conditions seriously consider replacing tires that have less than 4/32 of an inch of tread remaining.